 Arrangements should be communicated before the meeting.

-As above, we recommend that the employee is advised of their right to be represented or accompanied at the meeting by a trade union representative or work colleague (see Representation below).
+The employee should also be advised of their right to be represented at the meeting by a trade union representative or work colleague (see Representation below).

 A member of Human Resources should normally be present.